aeternity/protocol/contracts/sophia.md

 ## Language Features
 ### Contracts

-Ring does not have modules.
-Instead ring has static contracts.
+Sophia does not have modules.
+Instead sophia has static contracts.
 Contracts are similar to classes in object oriented languages and support local state and inheritance.
 More specifically: